-Are favas shell beans may seem a silly question but reckon on the L-dopa in the pod too.
+Are favas shell beans may seem like a silly question but reckon on the L-dopa in the pod too.

 So why would you want to grow fava beans and what's the big deal about their shells and whether you should pod them or not?